cybercog/laravel-love/README.md

 ### Reactants

-#### Register as Reactant
+#### Register as reactant

-To let `Article` to receive reactions from users it need to register it as `Reactant`.
+To let `Article` to receive reactions from users it need to be registered as `Reactant`.

-By default it's creating automatically on successful `Reactable` creation, but if this behavior was changed you still can do it manually.
+By default it will be done automatically on successful `Reactable` creation, but if this behavior was changed you still can do it manually.

 ```php